 People taking triazolam (Halcion) should also tell before beginning treatment.
 These patients may not be able to use ranitidine, or they may need a dosage adjustment or special tests during treatment.

 On September 13, 2019, the FDA warned that traces of NDMA had been detected in samples of Zantac and ranitidine, including over-the-counter versions.
 An online pharmacy company called Valisure conducted the tests, and claimed to have found NDMA in every sample.

 The U.S. Environmental Protection Agency classifies NDMA as a probable human carcinogen.
-Animal studies have linked exposure to various cancers, including liver cancer, kidney cancer, and gastrointestinal cancers.
+Animal studies have linked exposure to various cancers, including liver cancer, kidney cancer, breast cancer, and gastrointestinal cancers.
 Research also suggests exposure to NDMA may result in non-cancerous liver damage or internal bleeding and death.

 The FDA’s warnings came more than year after NDMA turned up in generic versions of valsartan, an angiotensin II receptor blocker (ARB) used to treat heart failure and high-blood pressure.
 NDMA and other potentially cancer-causing nitrosamines were eventually detected in several generic ARBs, resulting in dozens of drug recalls in the United States and 22 other counties.

 The FDA did not order a Zantac recall, insisting that the levels of NDMA found in the samples were low.
 However, the agency also urged people taking over-the-counter versions to consider switching to another antacid.
 Those taking prescription versions should not stop treatment without speaking with their doctor, as doing so could worsen their condition.

 Within days of the FDA’s announcement, consumers began filing Zantac lawsuits in courts throughout the United States.
 Plaintiffs claim that Zantac and ranitidine may contain levels of NDMA anywhere from 3,000 to 26,000 times higher than the legally allowable limit.